nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 For example, the default **Active** status has a slug of `active`, so the `active` value would be used for import.

-### Primary Key Fields
+### UUID Primary Database Keys

 !!! tip
-    ID fields are no longer auto-incrementing integers and are now randomly-generated UUIDs.
+    Primary key (aka ID) fields are no longer auto-incrementing integers and are now randomly-generated UUIDs.

 Database keys are now defined as randomly-generated [Universally Unique Identifiers](https://tools.ietf.org/html/rfc4122.html) (UUIDs) instead of integers, protecting against certain classes of data-traversal attacks.